 6.1.
 Tenant's Pro Rata Share of the Project with respect to the Additional Vivarium Premises shall be 3.42%.
-As of the Additional Vivarium Commencement Date, (a) if the Additional Vivarium Commencement Date occurs prior to the First Expansion Commencement Date, Tenant's Pro Rata Share of the Project for the entire Premises (i.e., the Original Lease Premises plus the Additional Vivarium Premises) shall be 46.07%; provided that, as a result of Tenant's partial Operating Expense abatement set forth in Section 2.2 of the Original Lease, Tenant's Pro Rata Share of the Project from the Additional Vivarium Commencement Date through month twenty-four (24) of the Term (as defined in the Original Lease) shall be 36.49% or (b) if the Additional Vivarium Commencement Date occurs after the First Expansion Commencement Date, Tenant's Pro Rata Share of the Project for the entire Premises (i.e., the Original Lease Premises plus the First Expansion Premises plus the Additional Vivarium Premises) shall be 54.91%; provided that, as a result of Tenant's partial Operating Expense abatement set forth in Section 2.2 of the Original Lease, Tenant's Pro Rata Share of the Project for the entire Premises (i.e., the Original Lease Premises plus the First Expansion Premises plus the Additional Vivarium Premises) shall be 54.91%; provided that, as a result of Tenant's partial Operating Expense abatement set forth in Section 2.2 of the Original Lease, Tenant's Pro Rata Share of the Project from the Additional Vivarium Commencement Date through month twenty-four (24) of the Term (as defined in the Original Lease) shall be 43.35%.
+As of the Additional Vivarium Commencement Date, (a) if the Additional Vivarium Commencement Date occurs prior to the First Expansion Commencement Date, Tenant's Pro Rata Share of the Project for the entire Premises (i.e., the Original Lease Premises plus the Additional Vivarium Premises) shall be 46.07%; provided that, as a result of Tenant's partial Operating Expense abatement set forth in Section 2.2 of the Original Lease, Tenant's Pro Rata Share of the Project from the Additional Vivarium Commencement Date through month twenty-four (24) of the Term (as defined in the Original Lease) shall be 36.49% or (b) if the Additional Vivarium Commencement Date occurs after the First Expansion Premises plus the Additional Vivarium Premises) shall be 54.91%; provided that, as a result of Tenant's Pro Rata Share of the Project for the original Lease, Tenant's Pro Rata Share of the Project for the Original Lease, Tenant's Pro Rata Share of the Project for the Original Lease, Tenant's Pro Rata Share of the Project from the Additional Vivarium Commencement Date through month twenty-four (24) of the Term (as defined in the Original Lease) shall be 43.35%.

 6.2.
-If the Additional Vivarium Commencement Date occurs before the First Expansion Commencement Date, then, the last sentence of Section 8 of the First Amendment is hereby deleted and replaced with the following and shall be read in conjunction with this Second Amendment: "As of the First Expansion Commencement Date, Tenant's Pro Rata Share of the Project for the entire Premises (i.e., the Original Lease Premises plus the Additional Vivarium Premises plus the First Expansion Premises) shall be 54.91%; provided that, as a result of Tenant's partial Operating Expense abatement set forth in Section 2.2 of the Original Lease, Tenant's Pro Rata Share of the Project from the Additional Vivarium Commencement Date through month twenty-four (24) of the Term (as defined in the Original Lease) shall be 43.35%."
+If the Additional Vivarium Commencement Date occurs before the First Expansion Commencement Date, then, the last sentence of Section 8 of the First Amendment is hereby deleted and replaced with the following and shall be read in conjunction with this Second Amendment: "As of the First Expansion Commencement Date, Tenant's Pro Rata Share of the Project for the entire Premises (i.e., the Original Lease Premises plus the Additional Vivarium Premises plus the Expansion Premises) shall be 54.91%; provided that, as a result of Tenant's partial Operating Expense abatement set forth in Section 2.2 of the Original Lease, Tenant's Pro Rata Share of the Project from the Additional Vivarium Commencement Date through month twenty-four (24) of the Term (as defined in the Original Lease) shall be 43.35%."